philippinespire/pire_ssl_data_processing/herklotsichthys_quadrimaculatus/README.md

 Reads remaining:
 * For each step, ranged between 72 to 90%
-* Total reads remaining ranged between 39-44%
+* Total reads remaining ranged between 39-44%, **which translates into 81-98M reads remaining**

 ---
 ### Assembly section